Chair and Professor

 The Jones lab studies the mechanisms by which a group of evolutionarily conserved epigenetic regulators, called the Polycomb-group (PcG), maintain the transcriptional silence of genes.
 PcG proteins play critical roles in regulating normal development in essentially all metazoans, functioning in largely similar ways in organisms ranging from mammals, insects, and even plants.
 The primary targets of PcG-mediated transcriptional repression are regulators of development and/or cell cycle progression.
 Among PcG targets are lineage-specific genes in embryonic and adult stem cells, and pluripotency genes when embryonic stem cells are induced to differentiate.
 Misexpression of human PcG proteins contributes to a wide range of cancers.
 Repression of pluripotency genes and the oncogenic effects of misregulated PcG proteins both involve de novo repression of target genes.

 Our current focus is to define the molecular and biochemical mechanisms by which PcG-mediated gene silencing is initially established and to shed light on this important, but poorly understood, epigenetic phenomenon.
-In pursuit of this goal, we use a combination of genetic, immunological, biochemical, and transgenic experimental approaches.
+In pursuit of this goal, the Jones lab uses a combination of genetic, immunological, biochemical and transgenic experimental approaches.
 Due to the high degree of conservation of PcG proteins, we are able to take advantage of the experimental tools available with the Drosophila melanogaster (fruit fly) model system with confidence that our findings will also provide insight into the mechanisms by which PcG proteins contribute to mammalian development and oncogenesis.

 AlHaj Abed, J., E. Ghotbi Ravandi, P. Ye, A. Frolov, J. Benes, and R.S.
 Jones (2018) De novo recruitment of Polycomb-group proteins.
 Development.
 In Revision.